logan-montellimard-braga/hunch/README.md

 Hunch can be configured from command-line options:

 + `-r`, `--root-dir`: The base directory in which all Hunch actions should be processed.
 Default: ".".
-+ `-p`, `--templates-path`: A directory containing template files.
++ `-p`, `--templates-path`: A directory containing template files and directories.
 Setting this option will allow you to reference template files without specifying the same base path over and over again.
+You can manually overrie this setting by using an absolute path in a template construct.
 + `-d`, `--delimiter`: A delimiter character or string, used to split external names.
 Default: ",".
 + `-t`, `--number-token`: A token character used as a placeholder for numbering replacement.
 Default "$".
 + `-n`, `--start-at`: A number to start the numbering.
 Default: "0".